wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

 Installing the Wazuh indexer in unattended mode
 ===============================================

-Install and configure the Wazuh indexer, a highly scalable full-text search engine.
-It offers advanced security, alerting, index management, deep performance analysis, and several other features.
+Install and configure the Wazuh indexer using the Wazuh installer.
+Wazuh indexer is a highly scalable full-text search engine and offers advanced security, alerting, index management, deep performance analysis, and several other features.

 Wazuh indexer cluster installation